Ferenc Szálasi: First steps in politics

 Around this time, when Gyula Gömbös came to power, Szálasi became fascinated with politics and often lectured on Hungary's political affairs.
 By this time, the hitherto apolitical Szálasi was a fanatical right-wing nationalist and a strong proponent of "Hungarism" and advocating the expansion of Hungary's territory back to the borders of Greater Hungary as it was prior to the Treaty of Trianon, which in 1920 had reduced the country's territory by 72%.
 In 1933, to summarize his views, he published his 46-page pamphlet with the title A magyar állam felépítésének terve ("Plan for the Building of the Hungarian State") and sent his work to several politicians.
 Soldiers and military officers were banned from politicizing, thus Szálasi was sentenced to twenty-day detention and expelled from the General Staff by a military court.
 After his release, Szálasi was ordered to the 14th Infantry Regiment in Eger, where served as staff officer then first adjutant.
 Szálasi gradually became disillusioned with the army and requested resignation from that in October 1934.

 On 1 March 1935, Szálasi left the army in order to devote his full attention to politics, after which time he established the Party of National Will, a nationalistic group.
 It was eventually outlawed by the conservative government for being too radical.
 Unperturbed, Szálasi established the Hungarian National Socialist Party in 1937, which was also banned.
 However, Szálasi was able to attract considerable support to his cause from factory workers and Hungary's lower classes by pandering to their aggrieved sense of nationalism and their virulent antisemitism.
+Szálasi's populist style and his appeal to the masses made him the object of much distrust by the governing conservative politicians.
+The political system in the Kingdom of Hungary had disfranchised most of the poor by making income level a criterion for voting and holding office.
+Under the laws introduced in 1922 only 28% of Hungarians were wealthy enough to be allowed to vote and hold office with the rest all disfranchised.
+Furthermore, the open ballot along with the way that the seats in Parliament were gerrymandered by giving urban areas less seats than what their share of the population entitled them to ensured that the governing conservative party, the Unity Party (which later changed its name to the Party of Hungarian Life) always won the elections.
+Szálasi's vague call for a "changing" of the Hungarian system along with his populism led for the elites to see him as a demagogue who was threatening the existing system.